-Cambridge Healthtech Institute's Third Annual Targeting Epigenetic Readers and Chromatin Remodelers meeting will once again unite academic and industry researchers for the development of chemical probes, to discuss advances in preclinical and clinical programs, and ultimately to further our understanding of the therapeutic opportunities associated with targeting reader domains and chromatin remodelers.
+Cambridge Healthtech Institute's third annual Targeting Epigenetic Readers and Chromatin Remodelers meeting will once again unite academic and industry researchers for the development of chemical probes, to discuss advances in preclinical and clinical programs, and ultimately to further our understanding of the therapeutic opportunities associated with targeting reader domains and chromatin remodelers.

 Who should attend: Executives, Directors, Managers, Researchers, and Scientists from Pharma, Biotechs, Academia, Government and Healthcare Organizations working in fields such as Oncology Drug Discovery, Research and Development, Molecular/Cell Biology, Biochemistry, Chemical Genomics/Biology, Structural Biology, Medicinal Chemistry, Pharmacology and Synthetic Chemistry.